LinuxCoC/travis-docker-manifest-example/README.md

     Finally it will push the two tagged images to `DOCKER_REGISTRY`

-2. Pull each of the previously built images, [enable experimental](ci/enable-experimental.sh) to take advantage of `docker manifest` command, and then build & push to `DOCKER_REGISTRY`
+2. Pull each of the previously built images, [enable experimental](ci/enable-experimental.sh) to take advantage of `docker manifest` command, and then build & push to `DOCKER_REGISTRY` via the [manifest-create-and-push.sh](ci/manifest-create-and-push.sh) script.